alanng10/class-lang/Docue/Article/Compute/a.md

 Syntax: mvd dest, source

 ## Mit
-Set 64 bits int at memory index of souceA var with the value of sourceB var.
+Set 64 bits int at memory index of sourceA var with the value of sourceB var.
 Syntax: mit sourceA, sourceB

 ## Mif